InstrumentalFi/instrumental-contracts/contracts/fee-distribution/distributor/README.md

 The fee distributor receives fee tokens and then distributes them to the defined distribution address on a pro-rata basis.

+## General flow

+Contract receives tokens of a specific denomination.

+Owner must define this upon contract instantiation.
+This token can then be distributed to a number of addresses proportionally also held by the contract.

+The owner can define and update these addresses.

 ---

 ## InstantiateMsg